arnav-patil-12/arnav-patil-12.github.io/content/notes.md

 draft = false
 +++

-On this website, I've curated a collection of my course notes.
-If you have any questions or feedback, feel free to reach out (contact info at top right).
-If a course is missing, I do not have notes available to share for it.
+I've curated a collection of my course notes on this page.
+If a course is missing, there are no notes available.

+**Note:** These notes are not meant to serve as a complete study guide; they are meant to provide a preview into the course content.

 # [First Year](/notes/year-one/)